-Major Australian bank 'in criminal cartel'
+Banking giants in 'criminal cartel'

 ANZ, one of Australia's so-called "big four" banks, said the charges related to a placement of 80.8 million shares.

+The deal was underwritten by global giants Deutsche Bank, Citigroup and JP Morgan, as part of a bid by ANZ to raise capital to meet regulatory requirements.

-It said regulators were investigating whether the bank should have stated that joint lead managers took up about 25.5 million shares of the placement, or 0.91% of total shares on issue at that time.
+ANZ said regulators were now investigating whether it should have stated that 25.5 million shares of the placement had been taken up by "joint lead managers".

-"We believe ANZ acted in accordance with the law in relation to the placement and on that basis the bank intends to defend both the company and our employee," ANZ chief risk officer Kevin Corbally said.

-The deal was designed to satisfy regulatory requirements relating to capital at the time, it said.

 - Why is Australia investigating its banks?